-The Giants can complete an unprecedented comeback on Thursday.
+The Giants can complete an unprecedented comeback today.
 No team has recovered from a 2-0 deficit in a best-of-5 series by winning three on the road, according to STATS LLC.

 Matt Cain, who lost the series opener and has yet to beat the Reds in three tries this season, will start Game 5 against Mat Latos.